 ADR: "An appreciably harmful or unpleasant reaction, resulting from an intervention related to the use of a medicinal product, which predicts hazard from future administration and warrants prevention or specific treatment, or alteration of the dosage regimen, or withdrawal of the product."
 1 ADRs are unintended and occur in consumers at recommended on-label dosage.
-A. ADRs include:

-- 1. Any reaction that is clinically significant; - 2.
-New, rare, or previously poorly documented reactions;

-3. ADRs associated with newly marketed medications;

-4. Serious, life-threatening, or fatal reactions.
-According to the FDA, a serious adverse event is one in which the patient outcome is death, life-threatening, disability, hospitalization (initial or prolonged), a congenital anomaly, or necessitates medical or surgical intervention to prevent permanent impairment or damage;

-5. Unusual increases in numbers or severity of reactions;

-6. Allergic reactions and idiosyncratic reactions are also considered ADRs, if they are deemed to be serious, life threatening, or fatal, as described above; and

-7. Reportable reactions listed in the VAERS system.

-B. The definition of ADR shall not include:

-Side effects of the drug which are expected, well-known reactions which do not result in changing the care of the patient.
+- ADRs include: - Any reaction that is clinically significant; - New, rare, or previously poorly documented reactions; - ADRs associated with newly marketed medications; - Serious, life-threatening, or fatal reactions.
+According to the FDA, a serious adverse event is one in which the patient outcome is death, life-threatening, disability, hospitalization (initial or prolonged), a congenital anomaly, or necessitates medical or surgical intervention to prevent permanent impairment or damage; - Unusual increases in numbers or severity of reactions; - Allergic reactions and idiosyncratic reactions are also considered ADRs, if they are deemed to be serious, life threatening, or fatal, as described above; and - o Reportable reactions listed in the VAERS system. - The definition of ADR shall not include: - Side effects of the drug which are expected, well-known reactions which do not result in changing the care of the patient.
 These adverse effects are those effects occurring predictably and effects whose intensity and occurrence are related to the size of the dose.